-He was a good guy, but she'd beat him up emotionally and psychically
+He was a sweet and good guy, but she'd beat him up emotionally

-was clearly an error in judgment on my part--but in my defense,
+was clearly my own error in judgment at that moment, but in my

-I knew absolutely nothing about borderline pathology back
+defense, I knew relatively nothing about BPD pathology

-then.
-Still, I often regret the lack of education and preparedness
+their schooling.
+Still, I often regret the lack of education and

 might even threaten to KILL herself, if

-emotional blackmail, which could be used to influence your behavior--but
+blackmail, which might be used to influence your

-resist feeling flattered.
-These frantic measures are very primitive
+These frantic measures are very long-held primitive reflexes

-reflexes that are being triggered by overwhelming needs,
+that are being triggered by her overwhelming needs, which have

-which have nothing to do with you!
-If your chaos
+nothing to do with you!
+If this chaos has reached

-has reached this point, urge her to see a mental health professional.
+the point of feeling like crisis, urge her to see a mental health

 of course, you'll feel sorry for her!
 She'll tug relentlessly at